-Long-term disability insurance (LTD) plans are designed to provide financial protection in case of a long-term illness or injury.
-Many employers offer LTD policies as part of their employee benefits packages, but individual plans can also be purchased from an insurer.
+Long-term disability insurance (LTDI) plans are designed to provide financial protection in case of a long-term illness or injury.
+Many employers offer LTDI policies as part of their employee benefits packages, but individual plans can also be purchased from an insurer.
 Riders and other customization options allow policyholders to customize the coverage they receive to meet their specific needs.

 - Cost of Living Adjustment (COLA) Rider: This rider adjusts the benefit amount periodically to account for inflation, ensuring that the policyholder’s purchasing power remains relatively constant over time.

 - Future Increase Option (FIO) Rider: This rider allows the policyholder to increase their coverage at specified intervals without having to undergo additional medical underwriting.
 This can be particularly useful for people whose income or financial responsibilities increase over time.

 - Own Occupation Rider: This rider provides coverage if the policyholder becomes disabled and is unable to perform the duties of their specific occupation, even if they can still work in another capacity.
 It offers a more comprehensive definition of disability compared to the standard “any occupation” definition.